sebastian-meckovski/seb-salesforce-learning/CICD_SETUP.md

 ### Validation Job
 - Runs on every push and pull request
-- Validates metadata against integration org
+- Validates metadata against your org (no actual deployment)
 - Runs Apex tests
-- Performs check-only deployment
+- Performs validation deployment

-### Deploy to Staging
-- Triggers only on pushes to `develop` branch
-- Deploys to staging environment
-- Runs tests after deployment

 ### Deploy to Production
 - Triggers only on pushes to `master` branch
-- Requires manual approval (production environment protection)
+- Actually deploys changes to your org
 - Runs with `RunLocalTests` test level
-- Runs comprehensive tests after deployment
+- Runs tests after deployment

-### Destructive Changes (Optional)
-- Triggers when commit message contains `[destructive]`
-- Handles metadata deletions safely
-- Requires `manifest/destructiveChanges.xml` file

 ## Setup Steps

-1. **Set up GitHub Secrets**:
+1. **Set up GitHub Secret**:
    - Go to your GitHub repository
    - Navigate to Settings → Secrets and variables → Actions
-   - Add the three SFDX_*_URL secrets with their respective auth URLs
+   - Add `SFDX_PRODUCTION_URL` secret with your auth URL

-2. **Create Environment Protection Rules** (Recommended):
-   - Go to Settings → Environments
-   - Create a "production" environment
-   - Add required reviewers for production deployments
-   - Set up deployment protection rules

-3. **Branch Strategy**:
+2. **Branch Strategy**:
    - `master/main`: Production deployments
-   - `develop`: Staging deployments
-   - Feature branches: Validation only
+   - Other branches: Validation only

 ## Getting SFDX Auth URLs